fhiso/legacy-format/dates.md

 deciding whether a foreign word or phrase can reasonably be translated as one of these word.

-{.note}  The word "stillborn" is more than just an *age*: it also conveys the fact that the baby died just prior to, at, or immediately after the time of birth.
-The `STILLBORN` *age word* *must not* be used to refer to infants on or around the day of their birth unless they died around the time of birth.
+The *age word* `STILLBORN` is not only a statement of *age* but also conveys the fact that the individual died just prior to, at, or immediately after the time of birth.
+This *age word* *must not* be used to refer to infants whose *age* is about 0 days unless they died around the time of birth.

 A *conformant* application *may* remove any leading zeros preceding a non-zero digit, change how *whitespace* is used in an *age*, or append